earth-metabolome-initiative/emi-monorepo/web/web_common/pg2sqlite/README.md

 # `PG2SQLite`

-Library to migrate with minimal amount of changes from `PostgreSQL` to `SQLite`.
+Rust crate to automatically translate with minimal amount of changes `SQL` statements from the `PostgreSQL` dialect to the `SQLite` dialect.